-Our oldest children are 9 and almost 7, and both have professed a saving knowledge of Jesus and have been baptized.
+Our oldest children are now 11 and almost 9, and both have professed a saving knowledge of Jesus and have been baptized.
 We are seeing fruit in their lives that only the Holy Spirit can produce: more love, joy, patience with one another, kindness, and an increasing desire to know God.

 While we've practiced family devotions for years, our ultimate desire is for our children to have the tools to follow God beyond their time in our home.